kamilczerw/revolut-devops-test/infra/README.md

 echo "project_id = \"$PROJECT_ID\"" > ./local.auto.tfvars
 ```

-Now, authenticate the `gcloud` CLI with your Google Cloud Platform account.
+Now, authenticate the `gcloud` CLI with your Google Cloud Platform account

 ```bash
 gcloud auth login
 ```

-And set the project ID to the one you created earlier.
+And set the project ID to the one you created earlier

 ```bash
 gcloud config set project "$PROJECT_ID" gcloud config set compute/region "europe-west1"
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> You need to make sure that all the apis are enabled for the project.
-You can enable
+> Make sure that all the APIs are enabled for the project.
+You can enable them using
-> them using the following command:
+> the following command:
 >
 > ```bash
 >  gcloud services enable \
 >    container.googleapis.com \
 >    containerregistry.googleapis.com
 > ```

 Now, that you have everything setup, you can provision the infrastructure using the